wodby/images/README.md

 Not automated:

 * Adding new minor version, setting a new minor version as latest
-* Updates to stability branches
+* Major version updates including stability tags and new version branches
 * Java version for [wodby/elasticsearch] and [wodby/kibana]
 * [wodby/alpine]
 * [wodby/opensmtpd]